 Financial aid is only for 4 years, and often the reason given for the longer time to graduate is students can’t afford the cost.
 They need to take time off of to work or slow down the process so they can afford the education.
 What happened?
 Why such a change?

 My daughter now a college junior ended up at a private school for 2 main reasons.
 (1) the state schools she was accepted to offered zero financial aid – not even federal loans – but the private schools offered considerable aid which made the private school much cheaper then the public alternative.
 (2) At the state school open houses when a parent asked why it takes 6 years the college representative said they can not guarantee the students can take all the classes they need to graduate in the 4 year period.
 In this situation the students have no choice but to go to school longer.
 Remember any financial aid if given is only for 4 years.
 Neither of these reasons are mentioned in the report.
 Both are reasons my daughter attends a private college.

 There is a push for more students to attend college – that is the whole premiss of the report we need more graduates.
-Are we building my colleges, are we hiring more staff, building more dorms?
-Yes, some are but that does not seem to be the main priority.
-The report mentioned how more money was given to schools – but in several of the state schools we visited the money was used to renovate old buildings to become “green” buildings it did not increase capacity for the increased number of students.
-It upgraded facilities, not increase capacity nor financial aid.
+Are we building more colleges, are we hiring more staff, building more dorms?
+Some schools I saw new classroom buildings and dorms going up at some of the private colleges we visited.
+That did not seem to be the main priority at the state schools we visited.
+The report mentioned how more money was given to the state schools – but in the several we visited the money was used to renovate old buildings to become “green” buildings it did not increase capacity for the increased number of students being admitted.
+The increase in money funded upgraded facilities, not increase capacity nor financial aid.

 It is complicated process that seems to have gone off the rails the last several decades.
 It is not going to be easy to get things back on track.
 I recommend you read the report, each of our personal experiences will let us take something different from it.
 Remember there is also a growing trend to say college is not as necessary as it once was.